jigish/slate/README.md

         options = (optional) a space separated list of: wait  - block slate until the shell command exits.
 Useful when using shell commands in a sequence binding
-                   path: - the inital working directory to use when starting the command.
-For example path:~/code would set the inital working directory to ~/code
+                   path: - the initial working directory to use when starting the command.
+For example path:~/code would set the initial working directory to ~/code

     Example: